What is impacted earwax?

 What are the symptoms of impacted earwax?

-Earwax often does not cause any symptoms, unless it builds up a lot.
+Earwax often doesn't cause any symptoms, unless it builds up a lot.
 These are the most common symptoms of impacted earwax:

 - Hearing loss